DivyaKohli/payload/README.md

 # payload
-Generated payload for android and windows.
+Generated payload for Android, Linux and Windows using Metasploit framework.